openvinotoolkit/openvino/docs/IE_DG/supported_plugins/VPU.md

 > **NOTE**: VPU plugins can add extra layers like Copy.

 ## VPU Common Configuration Parameters

-The VPU plugins supports the configuration parameters listed below.
+VPU plugins support the configuration parameters listed below.
 The parameters are passed as `std::map<std::string, std::string>` on `InferenceEngine::Core::LoadNetwork`
 or `InferenceEngine::Core::SetConfig`.
 When specifying key values as raw strings (that is, when using Python API), omit the `KEY_` prefix.